- Prepare your environment

 - Save the workflow

 - Run the script on a monitoring point

 Use the AppNeta Synthetic scripting language to create scripts used for Experience monitoring.
 Before you can create a script you need to create a web app group containing the web application you want to test and the monitoring points you want to test it from.
 You can then edit the Workflow associated with the web app group to create the script.
 Creating the script involves entering the scripting commands then using the Preview feature to test it.
 Once you are happy with the script and complete the script creation process, the script runs automatically on the monitoring points associated with the web app group.

 Prepare your environment

-- Remember that each time it runs, your script will be starting from a blank slate, so you’ll need to make sure the browser you are scripting in is equally clean:
+- Use a clean browser - Remember that each time it runs, your script will be starting from a blank slate, so you’ll need to make sure the browser you are creating the script with is equally clean: